Radcliffe & Maconie: Crisps on the radio

+Breakfast blend

+Three consecutive tracks that make "a great sonic blend".

+The Archive

+A song from a previous BBC session.
+The feature is based on the premise of the archive being an actual, physical archive deep in the basements of the BBC building.
+Stuart Maconie usually suggests to Mark Radcliffe that he is probably wondering why Maconie is covered in dust, cobwebs and other detritus, to which Radcliffe asks if he has been down the archive.
+The degree of dirt and dishevelment generally corresponds with the date of the recording; the older it is, the dirtier Maconie gets, the idea being that it's buried deeper in the archive.

 Previous features

 The Miracle of Pick 'n' Mix

 Every day on the Radio 2 show, Radcliffe and Maconie would take it in turns to choose a new track on the Pick 'n' Mix feature, usually by a less well known artist.
 At the end of the week listeners were encouraged to vote on the Radio 2 website for their favourite.
 The track with the most votes would then be played on every show the following week.
 After an impromptu moment on the show's Hadrian’s Wall tour, the feature was rechristened "The Miracle of Pick 'n' Mix".

 Walking Outside Broadcasts

 Between 3 and 10 September 2009, the show was broadcast live from different locations along the Hadrian's Wall trail, as Radcliffe and Maconie walked between the Solway Firth, the BBC studios in Carlisle and Segedunum in Wallsend, Newcastle upon Tyne.
 In September 2010 Radcliffe and Maconie broadcast from locations along the Jurassic Coast including Exmouth, Weymouth, Lyme Regis and Sidmouth.
 They now, occasionally, refer to themselves as "The Beery Hikers", a play on The Hairy Bikers.